 Fact or fiction?
-She could not be sure.
-She scrawled the words into her notebook and followed the line she’d drawn back to the house where she knew she lived.
-She went into the garden where her mother sat and she showed her the words.
+She couldn't be sure.
+She scrawled the words into her notebook and followed the line she’d drawn back to the house where she lived.
+She went into the garden where her mother sat, showing her the words.
 Her mother nodded with tears in her eyes and held her, confirming it as true.

 I’m not from here?
-She asked and her mother verified another fact, she was born here, but for the last 10 years she had lived overseas.
-She had studied and lived there.
+She asked and her mother verified another fact, she was born here, but for the last 10 years she'd lived overseas.
+She'd studied and lived there.
 Carlo as well.

 Over seas.
 Water, always water.